-McDowell’s practice takes the form of figurative oil painting with particular focus on light, composition and colour.
-Conceptually he plays on the notion of taking a private moment and making it public, where the viewer becomes the voyeur.
+McDowell’s work takes the form of figurative painting and drawing with particular focus on light, composition and colour.
+Conceptually he plays on the notion of taking a private moment and making it public.
 His latest work explores the qualities cinematic imagery can bring to a painting.

-McDowell is influenced by both historic and contemporary figurative painting with particular interest in the works of Pierre Bonnard, David Kassan, Eric Fischl and Damien Loeb.
+McDowell is influenced by both historic and contemporary figurative painting with interest in the works of Edward Hopper, Alyssa Monks and Damien Loeb.